Liepāja massacres: July 7 "hostage" shootings

 On July 3 or 4, Erhard Grauel, commander of a detachment of Einsatzkommando 2, entered the city with about 30 men, most of them from Police Battalion 9 of the Ordnungspolizei.
 Reichert was then engaged in the Rainis Park shootings, which he described to Grauel as a "special assignment."
 Reichert left the day after Grauel arrived.
 Grauel took over the Women's Prison and used it as a detention facility for the targets of the Nazi regime.
 Mostly they were Jews, but Communists and communist-sympathizers were also arrested.
-Rumors were spread that the Jews were responsible for the Communist atrocities during the Soviet regime in Liepāja.
+Rumors spread that the Jews were responsible for the Communist atrocities during the Soviet regime in Liepāja.
 Latvian militia ("self-defense men") carried out most if not all of the arrests.
 On July 6, 1941, Werner Hartman, a German war correspondent, saw the Women's Prison crammed so full of prisoners that there was no room for them to lie down.

-The first shootings carried out by Grauel were of about 30 Jews and Communists, arrested on July 5 through July 7 and executed on July 7, 1941, as "hostages" pursuant to Korvettenkapitan Stein's decree of July 1, supposedly in retaliation for shots having been fired at German patrols in the Liepāja vicinity.
+The first shootings carried out by Grauel were of about 30 Jews and Communists, arrested July 5 through July 7 and executed on July 7, 1941, as "hostages" pursuant to Korvettenkapitan Stein's decree of July 1, supposedly in retaliation for shots having been fired at German patrols in the Liepāja vicinity.
 Grauel had selected every fifth prisoner for execution, and Grauel's men shot them on the beach in the dunes near the lighthouse.
 The numbers killed in the hostage massacre were stated as 30 in Grauel's postwar trial, and estimated at 27 plus or minus 16 by Anders and Dubrovskis.